michaelballantyne/mkcdcl/README.md

 ## Options

-The following are parameters that configure SMT behavior, optimizations, and logging.
+The following are parameters that configure SAT behavior, optimizations, and logging.
 Set parameters globally by calling `(param-name val)` or locally with `parameterize`.